How to Audit Your Own Tender Before Submission

 - 📍 Place: “across our two LD supported living services.”

 If you lack a number, create a micro-metric you can defend (e.g., “72-hour incident review compliance” or “supervision completion this quarter”).
-Your governance tools should provide at least one fresh, safe data point per section.
-If not, state the mechanism clearly and commit to how you’ll verify it.
+If you truly cannot publish figures, state the mechanism and how you will verify it, with cadence and owner.

 Examples convert policy into practice.
 Use a two-line format everywhere: